StarlaneStudios/docs/docs/guide/index.md

 The changelog of previous versions can be found [here](https://github.com/StarlaneStudios/cirql/blob/main/CHANGELOG.md).

 ## Why does Cirql use Zod?
-We believe that your query results should always be fully in sync with your database.
+We believe that your code should always be fully in sync with your database.
 Since a database is a complex ever changing environment, it is important for your TypeScript types to correctly describe your query results.
 Zod will enforce these types and prevent incorrect data from being casted and potentially causing issues further down in your code base.

 While you can always disable zod by specifying `z.any()` for a query, the benefit of writing Zod schemas is that if a query returns an unexpected result, instead of continuing and potentially leading to unclear issues and undefined behavior, the query function will fail with a descriptive explanation.